Home | Bibliography | Site Search | Site Map

 Frederick Copleston asked this question (or as I mis-recalled Copleston asked this question, for he did not quite do that) with regard to the Logical Positivist claim that, because the propositions of religion are not verifiable, they are without meaning.

-But the "verification principle of language meaning" is not itself verifiable, and, as Wittgenstein defined the word 'meaning', if you know that a proposition is unverifiable you know something important about its grammar = use in the language, not that must be nonsense.
+But the "verification principle of language meaning" is not itself verifiable, and, as Wittgenstein defined the word 'meaning', if you know that a proposition is unverifiable you know something important about its grammar = use in the language, not that the proposition must be nonsense.

 [Aristotle devotes] the whole book [Metaphysics Β] to the setting out of some fourteen major problems, for instance: ...
 "Does anything exist apart from sensible objects?"
 [997a34-35] (Guthrie, Aristotle (1981), p.
 90; W.D.
 Ross' translation: "... must we say that sensible substances alone exist, or that there are others besides these?"
 [As to the "others" Aristotle means things like Plato's Forms, which are not perceptible to the senses.])